Money Back Policy (film)

-Money Back Policy is a 2013 Indian Malayalam-language comedy film directed by Jayaraj Vijay, Written & Produced by Manoj Ramsingh.
-Starring, Sreenivasan and Sarayu.
-Nedumudi Venu, Sreejith Vijay, Aishwarya Nambiar, Jayan Cherthala and Indrans play other main roles.
+Money Back Policy is a 2013 Indian Malayalam-language comedy film directed by Jayaraj Vijay, written and produced by Manoj Ramsingh.
+Starring, Sreenivasan and Nedumudi Venu.
+Aishwarya Nambiar, Sarayu Mohan, Sreejith Vijay, Jayan Cherthala and Indrans play other main roles.

 Plot

-The film tells the story of Asokan, a security guard in a luxury hotel.
+The film tells the story of Ashokan, a security guard in a luxury hotel.
 Although his surroundings and friends grow, he has a zero growth.
 He is envious of rich people but he trains his wife and children to lead a simple life in order to hide his jealous nature.
 Fortune favours him when he learns that he has inherited a huge sum from his ancestors.
 He gives up his job to live a lavish life and to make more money.
-Life changes for Asokan when he meets Rupa, an insurance company advisor.
+Life changes for Ashokan when he meets Rupa, an insurance company advisor.